hapax/hapax.github.io/assets/teaching.md

 time and space interact, and leads to the insight that the rolling layer travels like a wave down a standing cone at the angle of repose.
-I think this is rather nice, and clearly outside the scrubland, but there's a spectacular twist to the story of sand piles when we consider *discrete* sand pile models.
+I think this is rather nice, and clearly outside the scrubland, but there's a spectacular twist to the story of sand piles if we consider *discrete* models.
-I won't delve into the details here, though I think they could form the basis of a nice programming project for a keen class.
+I won't delve into the details, though I think they could form the basis of a meaty programming project for a keen class.

 Imagine dropping sand grains at random onto a discrete grid of points.
 If too many grains build up at a single site, they spill onto neighbouring